Lý Thái Tổ: Capital relocation to Đại La

+Furthermore, Đại La, the former capital of Gao Pian, is located in the heart of the nation’s territory.
+It possesses the strategic position of a coiled dragon and crouching tiger, facing the cardinal directions in perfect alignment.
+The land is vast and flat, elevated and dry, free from flooding and natural disasters.
+The population is not subjected to hardship, and all living things flourish.
+Upon surveying the entire nation, no other place compares to this superior land.
+It is truly the central hub of the four directions, the ideal place for an everlasting imperial capital.

+Therefore, I wish to take advantage of this great geographical blessing and establish the new capital here.
+What do you, my officials, think?"

+All court officials totally agreed with the emperor, saying: "Your Majesty established great enterprises for the people throughout the realm.
+God blessed Your Majesty with great imperial prosperity, while your fellow citizens lived in densely populated and prosperous communities.
+No one dared not to rally around you."'

-The royal court decided to relocate from Hoa Lư to the site of Đại La (modern-day Hanoi) in the next year, 1010. Đại La was known as the city that the Tang general Gao Pian had built in the 860s after the ravages of the Nanzhao War.
+The royal court decided to relocate from Hoa Lư to the site of Đại La (modern-day Hanoi) in the next year, 1010.
 In 1010, Lý Công Uẩn published an edict explaining why he moved his capital to Dai La.
-Lý Công Uẩn chose the site because it had been an earlier capital in the rich Red River Delta.
-He saw Đại La as a place "between Heaven and Earth where the coiling dragon and the crouching tiger lie, and his capital would last 10,000 years".
 When Lý Công Uẩn's boat docked at the new capital, a dragon, symbol of sovereign authority, reportedly soared above his head; he accordingly renamed the place Thăng Long, the "ascending dragon".

 The royal city at Thăng Long was laid out in the standard pattern: the urban center encompassed the Royal City.
 The Throne Room Palace was located within a Dragon Courtyard and faced south.
 The Crown Prince of the Lý dynasty lived in the Eastern Palace outside the city walls.
 Palaces and offices were constructed of timber.
 Càn Nguyên Palace where the king held audience was located on the Nùng hill.
 By 1010, 11 palaces were built in Thăng Long.
 The earthworks which were ramparts of the new capital still stand to the west of the modern city of Hanoi, forming a vast quadrilateral by the side of the road to Sơn Tây.